aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/worksheet-protection/_index.md

 ## **Protect Worksheets**

 When a worksheet is protected, the actions a user can take are restricted.
-For example, they cannot input data, insert or delete rows or columns etc. The general protection options in Microsoft Excel are:
+For example, they cannot input data, insert or delete rows or columns, etc. The general protection options in Microsoft Excel are:

 - Contents
 - Objects